 Gathering reviews on Google and other important pages like Facebook is a tested church marketing strategy that yields results.
 Because your congregation is filled with people who have a positive opinion of your church, getting reviews is simple.

-Though it might feel uncomfortable, the best way to collect these reviews is to ask.
+Although it might feel uncomfortable, the best way to collect these reviews is to ask.
 How and where you ask is up to you, but you can place callouts on your materials, such as church bulletin boards, newsletters, church bulletins and other media.

 When placing callouts on this media, give instructions on where to leave reviews, such as Google and Facebook, and how to leave reviews.

 If you’re looking to include a callout on your website to guide individuals as they leave reviews, provide members and guests with direct links.
-Follow these steps to get the direct review link for your church on Google and these for Facebook.
+Follow these steps to get the direct review link for your church on Google and these steps for Facebook.

-Citations for Local Church Marketing
+4) Citations for Local Church Marketing

 As we mentioned earlier, digital marketing for churches works differently on the local level.
-Local searches require up-to-date location information for the search engine to give the user what they’re looking for.
+Local searches require up-to-date location information for the search engine to give users what they’re looking for.
 For this reason, search engines look for sources that verify the location details of a local organization.
 These sources are known as citations.

 You might not have heard of citations before, but you’ve certainly seen them online.
-When you search for a particular local business, such as your favorite restaurant, you’ll see results from websites like Yellowpages.com that list location details, reviews and other info.
+When you search for a particular local business, such as your favorite restaurant, you’ll see results from websites like Yellowpages.com that list location details, reviews and other information.

-How many citations do you need though?
+How many citations do you need?

 Aside from having many citations, you’ll need them to be consistent.
 This means the name of your church, phone number and address should be consistent.
-When this information is not consistent, search engines will push your web pages down on the local search results.
+When this information is not consistent, search engines will push your web pages down in the local search results.

 How does a ministry interested in local church marketing get citations?
 There are several ways to do it, but one of the most important is making sure data aggregators have your church’s information.

-Once these data aggregators have your information, online listings will grab information from the aggregators and create online profiles for your church automatically.
+Once these data aggregators have your information, online listings grab information from the aggregators and create online profiles for your church automatically.
 For this reason, submitting your information to data aggregators is a low-effort, high-impact church marketing strategy.

 The process of managing citations might seem boring, but it is one of the most effective church marketing strategies you can use.
 In fact, it might be more valuable than many paid church advertising channels.